NameMC-Extras/NameMC-Extras/README.md

 Shouts out to M6, Orius, Swede

-Will release onto google soon.
+Will might release onto the google store soon.

 Same installation as NameMC+